Pen – FrøyaRingen (NYTEK23)

 8.2 Storage of pen at sea

 During temporary storage, the pen must be moored in the bridle attachment points diagonally as a minimum.
-It is recommended to attach the pen to the frame anchoring in order to use all bridle sets (min.
+It is recommended to attach the pen to the frame anchoring to use all bridle sets (min.
 1 bridle in each set).

 8.3 Storage of pen on land